- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 Instead, vendors must compete with a mirage that is created by SAP marketing.
-As alluded to earlier, many, perhaps most of the announcements made by SAP never come to pass.
+As alluded to earlier, many, perhaps most of the SAP announcements, never come to pass.

 The Enterprise Software Procurement Environment

-Companies are merely, in most cases, unable to make right decisions concerning enterprise software selection.
+Companies are merely, in most cases, unable to make the right decisions concerning enterprise software selection.
 A significant reason is the large vendors are just so large and so corrupt.
-Only having market power is not enough, you have to be willing to abuse the position by lying and using underhanded tactics, which all the large software vendors are, and can tilt the playing field in their direction.
+Only having market power is not enough.
+You have to be willing to abuse the position by lying and using underhanded tactics, which all the large software vendors are, and can tilt the playing field in their direction.

 Mind Control Over IT Departments

-The IT department, with its series of political objectives, is one of the leading entities in companies promoting the use of dated approaches provided by the largest vendors.
-SAP, Oracle, and IBM have so captured the interests of IT, that at times it appears as if the IT department works for these vendors, rather than for their actual employer.
+With its series of political objectives, the IT department is one of the leading entities in companies promoting dated approaches provided by the largest vendors.
+SAP, Oracle, and IBM have so captured IT’s interests that, at times, it appears as if the IT department works for these vendors rather than for their actual employer.
 IT departments, at this point, share similarities with the health care system.
-They are highly inefficient, highly bureaucratized, and more about its narrow interests than serving the customer (in this case, the business).
+They are highly inefficient, highly bureaucratized, and more about their narrow interests than serving the customer (in this case, the business).
 This is described in more detail in this article.

 Partners in Crime

-Large companies have powerful relationships with the major consulting companies which control much of the decision-making in the enterprise software space.
-The major consulting companies don’t much care about how good the application is but are looking out for their interests, which means pitching the software from the major vendors which they have resources trained up on that they can bill.
+Large companies have powerful relationships with the major consulting companies, which control much of the decision-making in the enterprise software space.
+The major consulting companies don’t care about how good the application is but are looking out for their interests, which means pitching the software from the major vendors they have resources trained up on that they can bill.

 Lack of Motivation for Innovation

-Large vendors do not have to innovate because they can either develop a partnership with a smaller vendor, and partially reverse engineer the product, or they can simply buy out smaller innovative vendors (eventually killing the innovation in the acquisition).
-Since the majority of companies use software from the major vendors, this means that most companies use backward methods in software.
+Large vendors do not have to innovate because they can either develop a partnership with a smaller vendor and partially reverse engineer the product or buy out smaller innovative vendors (eventually killing the innovation in the acquisition).
+Since most companies use software from the major vendors, this means that most companies use backward methods in software.
 This has implications for the efficiency of the overall economy.
 Large vendors, consulting companies, and internal IT departments, in essence, conspire against the business, barring them from accessing the best functionality.

 How SAP Consultancies Keep SaaS Cloud Innovation Out of Their Clients